How to look after your mental health as a young carer

 Being a young carer can be difficult, and sometimes a 24/7 job.
-How do you care for someone whilst also making sure you’re looking after your mental health?
+How do you care for someone while also making sure you’re looking after your mental health?
 Honor shares her experiences and gives her top tips.

 Growing up as a young carer, I found it hard to balance looking after my disabled brother and finding time for my mental health.